soschlegel/abap.livecoding/README.md

 ![Create Behavior Implementation](images/BI_00.png)

-Simple activating the Behavior Implementation is at the moment everything, that needs to be done.
+Simple activating the Behavior Implementation is at the moment everything that needs to be done.

 After the creation of the implementation, we need to comment in the class name in the Behavior Definition.